fermyon/developer/content/cloud/index.md

 ---

 > This is the open beta of the Fermyon Cloud.
-For more info about the limitations and support, please see read the [FAQ](/cloud/faq).
+For more information about limitations and support, please see the [FAQ](/cloud/faq).

 - [Documentation](#documentation)
 - [Getting support](#getting-support)
 - [Open beta](#open-beta)

 [The Fermyon Cloud](https://cloud.fermyon.com) is a cloud application platform for WebAssembly microservices.
-It enables you to run [Spin applications](/spin), at scale, in the cloud, without any infrastructure set up.
+It enables you to run [Spin applications](/spin), at scale, in the cloud, without any infrastructure setup.

 ## Documentation